johnlees/seer/README.md

 exactly fits the regression.

-Biologically, either the effect size is enormous, or more likely the phenotype is monophyletic (see below).
+Biologically, either the effect size is enormous, or more likely the phenotype is monophyletic.

-**I get the error message: 'inv_sympd(): matrix appears to be singular'**

-The optimiser may not have converged, check previous error messages and see the note about this below.

-If it has, it's likely the p-value is too small to calculate.
-You can approximate this p-value as 0 if you wish (the program default).
-If you're getting lots of messages like this your phenotype is probably perfectly associated with a clade, or small number of clades.

 Check whether this is the case using a tool such as [phylocanvas](http://phylocanvas.org/).
 If your phenotype is monophyletic then you won't have good resolution on which sequence elements may be related to it.
-See the paper for more explanation on this

-**I get the error message: 'kmer convergence error: The objective function generated non-finite outputs'**
+**I get the error message 'A matrix inversion failed!'**

 The mds structure is probably poorly scaled compared to the kmers. kmers presence and absence is coded as 1 and 0 respectively.